Last Update: 12/1/2018

 SPECIAL NOTE: If you choose to utilize the internal Hyd release bearing, you can remove the clutch release rod/bell crank from the Mutt II Bellhousing and forgo extensive tunnel modification.

-Cologne 2.8 V6 rocker covers: These custom covers are unique to Redmond Metalcasting (jrcast.org).
+Cologne 2.8 V6 rocker covers: These custom covers are unique by Redmond Metalcasting (jrcast.org).

 Here are a couple used ‘74-’78 Mustang II 2.8 V6 water pumps, note in the lower left of the picture you will see a small square hole, it is a good identifier between the Mustang II and the later 2.8 engines in the Ranger and Bronco II’s.